m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

  - Watch out!
-Many student names contain dashes and the grading platform will not recognize students unless the dashes in their name are correct.
+Many student names contain dashes and the grading platform will not recognize students unless the dashes in their name appear correctly.
+   You may want to look for something more specific than an isolated dash.